Artificial Intelligence Passes Macular Degeneration Test

 “If we are able to diagnose AMD by screening in any clinical setting, we could start treating early and reduce blindness,” said Alauddin, who presented the study findings at the virtual Association for Research in Vision and Ophthalmology 2020 Annual Meeting.

 For their study, Alauddin and her colleagues used a deep-learning system trained to simulate the neural networks of the human brain to recognize patterns.
-They previously tested the system with the AREDS dataset and determined that it could identify AMD with 95.3% accuracy and could classify disease stage with 86.0% accuracy, which is comparable to rates achieved by human retina specialists.
+They previously tested the system with the AREDS dataset and determined that it could identify age-related macular degeneration (AMD) with 95.3% accuracy and could classify disease stage with 86.0% accuracy, which is comparable to rates achieved by human retina specialists.

 To see whether the system could identify the disease in a real-life population, the researchers used a fundus camera to image both eyes of 150 unselected nondilated patients older than 50 years at New York Eye and Ear.
 All had high-quality images available and none had a confounding condition, such as diabetic retinopathy, macular edema, and previous retinal surgery.